haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 prefix) is a static constant giving the number of bits in an `Address`.
-It is the same value as System.Address'Size, but has the advantage of being static, while a direct reference to System.Address'Size is non-static because Address is a private type.
+It is the same value as System.Address'Size, but has the advantage of being static, while a direct reference to System.Address'Size is nonstatic because Address is a private type.

 Attribute Asm_Input